MASantos/DragonCompSci/Algorithms.md

 with additional material
 for exploring further details.

-Not all in here is meant to be seeing in the course.
+Not all in here is meant to be seen in the course.
 Much less to be a material for a test.
 The added content corresponds rather to an introductory undergrad level.

 The combination of both the concepts from class plus these extensions will hopefully